Pigeonhole protocol specification

 }

-The status codes are enumerated in “Copy command status codes”
+The status codes are enumerated in “Copy command status codes” above.

-above. failed_envelope_index counts envelopes within the stream,
+failed_envelope_index counts envelopes within the

-is index 1.
+index 1.

-A client receiving CopyStatusInProgress should continue polling —
+A client receiving CopyStatusInProgress should continue polling — i.e.

-either CopyStatusSucceeded or CopyStatusFailed.
-Because the
+CopyStatusSucceeded or CopyStatusFailed.
+Because the courier’s

-courier’s copy dedup cache keys on BLAKE2b-256(write_cap), these
+copy dedup cache keys on BLAKE2b-256(write_cap), these repeated polls will not

-repeated polls will not cause the CopyCommand to be processed more
+cause the CopyCommand to be processed more than once.

 Potential use cases of AllOrNothing